Huytd2110/Internship2024_2025/output/full_report.md

 - Use prepared statements (parameterized queries) for all database access.
 - Enable a Web Application Firewall (e.g., ModSecurity + CRS) in production.
 - Build a code review checklist for input validation and output encoding.
-- Patch DVWA and all dependencies regularly.
+- Patch all web apps and dependencies regularly.
 - Integrate automated security testing (e.g., SonarQube, OWASP ZAP) into CI/CD.
 - Regularly update payload signatures and review recent CVE advisories.